IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 ```bash
 kubectl create secret generic db-pass --from-literal=MYSQL_ROOT_PASSWORD=MyPasswordString
 ```
+If using the OpenShift GUI create a Key/Value secret by setting the secret name, and using the key `MYSQL_ROOT_PASSWORD`.
+The value must be provided from a file that has the value in it.

 15. For **LSF on Kubernetes** clusters the cluster can have more than one OS software stack.
 This is defined in the `computes` list.
 This way the compute images can be tailored for the workload it needs to run.
 Each compute type can specify the image to use, along with the number of replicas, and the type of resources that this pod supports.
 For example, you might have some pods with a RHEL 7 software stack, and another with CentOS 6.
 A small compute image is provided.
 Instructions on building your own images are [here.](https://github.com/IBMSpectrumComputing/lsf-kubernetes/tree/master/doc/LSF_Operator)  The images should be pushed to an internal registry, and the `image` files updated for that compute type.
 Each compute type provides a different software stack for the applications.
 The `provides` is used to construct LSF resource groups, so that a user can submit a job and request the correct software stack for the application e.g.
 ```yaml